littlerocker77/Lab-1-Writeup/init.md

 - Delete button
 - Task creation form

+With this added, the first part of the lab is complete.
+Now there is a a navbar, a title, a proper tasklist and a create task button.

 ![Plain HTML Page](part1.png)
 *End result of the HTML page*

 The second part of the lab stylizes the HTML using CSS to make it look better.
-A small amount of Javascript is added to extract form data for task creation.
+Here is the completed website:
 ![Stylized page](part2.png)
---Completed website--
+--Website with CSS--
 *Changes Include:*
 1. "Sort by date" and "Filter completed tasks" button are added.
 2. Checkboxes crossout tasks when enabled.